Build Quantum Applications in the Cloud with Leap

 Our hybrid solver service (HSS) features improved performance over a variety of classical solvers.
 It contains a collection of hybrid portfolio solvers that target different categories of inputs and use cases.

-We have Quantum Computing 101, which is a week-long virtual training class.
-Students will leave this course with the ability to:
+We offer the Quantum Computing Core Training Class, which is a week-long virtual training course.
+Students will leave this class with the ability to:

 - Formulate basic real-world problems for the D-Wave quantum computer